Railroad Commission of Texas Reclamation Award

 Each year in the fall, the Railroad Commission of Texas announces its Reclamation Awards Program to the Texas Coal Mining industry.
 This awards program is designed to recognize outstanding and innovative reclamation achievements at Texas coal mines and complements the Interstate Mining Compact Commission's (IMCC) Annual Reclamation Awards Program.
 Nominees are required to submit their nomination to the Surface Mining and Reclamation Division.
 A diverse team from the division's technical and enforcement staff then selects a nominee based on a set of criteria developed by IMCC.

-Texas Westmoreland Coal Company's 2016 Texas Reclamation Award Submittal
+The Sabine Mining Company's 2019 Texas Reclamation Award Submittal